Off-Summit Programming

-Off-Summit and Co-organizers programs will activate venues across Ubmeje/Umeå during the week of the summit, giving delegates and local audiences an opportunity to experience the richness of local artistic programming.
+Off-Summit programs activate venues across Ubmeje/Umeå during the week of the Summit, giving delegates and local audiences an opportunity to experience the richness of local artistic programming.
 Explore a selection of upcoming events below, and check back as additional programming is announced.

 FUTURE CARTOGRAPHIES: Rúrí + Elena Mazzi